metrico/cFlux/README.md

 CLICKHOUSE_SERVER=my.clickhouse.server npm start
 ```

-The server attempts emulating an InfluxDB instance with basic features and can accept data from Telegraf and other line clients.
+The server attempts emulating an InfluxDB instance and can accept line protocol and query requests from Telegraf, Chronograf, Kapacitor and potentially clients with (extremely) basic features.

 ##### POST Metrics `/write`